-Stephanie was one of only 67 educators across Canada to receive this award this year.
+Stephanie was one of only 67 educators across Canada to receive this award in 2012.
 In addition, she was 1 of only 3 independent school teachers from over 90 CAIS schools to be recognized.

 The national selection committee looks for excellence in the following 5 areas:

 5) teacher commitment and leadership.

 You can link to the Award's website here to read more about Stephanie.
 Click here to read the Herald article that accompanied the attached photo.